-to amend and consolidate the law relating to Civil Courts in the province of West Pakistan.
+to amend and consolidate the law relating to Civil Courts in the Province of [the Punjab].

-WHEREAS it is expedient to amend and consolidate the law relating to Civil Courts in the Province of West Pakistan;
+WHEREAS it is expedient to amend and consolidate the law relating to Civil Courts in the Province of "[the Punjab].

 NOW, THEREFORE, in pursuance of the Presidential Proclamation of the seventh day of October, 1958, and having received the previous instructions of the President, the Governor of West Pakistan is pleased, in exercise of all powers enabling him in that behalf, to make and promulgate the following Ordinance:-